robfatland/ops/friction/README.md

 ### health versus BMI

 The primary goal of this exercise -- writing this up -- is to avoid 'this time around'.
 It would be very pleasant to solve my health once and for good.
-The notes here will identify 'this time around' with the idea that it is the last time around.
-As Cerebus says 'The novelty of being dropped on your head wears thin in a hurry.'
+The notes here identify 'this time around' as the last time around; because as Cerebus says 'The novelty of being dropped on your head wears thin in a hurry.'
 The novelty of getting to a goal... temporarily... has really worn thin.
 Fortunately I did have a precipitating event to help me try and re-frame the idea of a goal.
 This event was: My dad died.
 He was 28 when I was born.
 Did the clock start a 28 year countdown the day he passed away?
+Let's suppose the answer is 'yes unless'.
+Welcome dear future self to unless.

-Health is related to joy of being alive in a virtuous cycle.
+I think health is related to joy of being alive in a virtuous cycle.
 Another bait-and-switch is the idea that weight is health.
 Or BMI is health.
-And permit me to remind you -- future self -- that 'this time around' you began with just that idea.
+And permit me to remind you future self that 'this time around' you began with just that idea.
+'Healthy' was just lip service, weight was the read-out on reification.
+This was supported by the idea that weight loss is 90% diet and 10% exercise.
+Based on prior trips around the cycle where exercise was the leading mindset: You decided this time it would be 100% diet.
+That started after a startling scale reading on August 3 2018.

+### Friction and Fraction

+Taking the health problem as *large* it must be amenable to a *large* solution.
+This is ***False***.

+Why is it False?
+Because it's me.
+The approach this final time around is to create a large solution that is fractionated into many many small pieces, like a hundred.
+Each of these pieces is then sub-fractionated into a score, say on a scale of 10: How well am I doing with that small piece?
+For example reducing raw sugar consumption is a fractional goal but I still put sugar in my morning coffee.
+So I do not get a 10 score on that yet.
+Writing this out is another fractional task, part of a self-reflection process.

+Friction acts against motion to constrain it.
+The habits I have to change are so ingrained that I realized I could not hope to simply contravene them, certainly not all at once.
+The best I could hope for would be to create little bits of resistance to try and slow down the habit.
+It often feels like trying to slow a freight train with a Q-tip.
+But there is no end to the supply of Q-tips to an imaginative soul.
+If there is a second world that is made real by thinking (and thinking makes it so) then my imagined solution is to create so many Q-tip efforts at frictionalizing my habits that eventually measurable changes will appear.

 ### Once and for good